Yoast/extensibleReact/README.md

 # extensibleReact

-Note, this is a proof of concept (PoC).
-Not intended for use in a real world project!
+:warning: This is a proof of concept (PoC).
+Not intended for use in a real world project! :warning:

 API for extending React components.
 The main function is `extendComponent`, a simple [higher order function / component](https://facebook.github.io/react/docs/higher-order-components.html) which allows people to extend a component in one of the following ways: